 WHY IS THE UNIVERSITY OF MISSISSIPPI A GOOD PLACE TO STUDY CHINESE?

-The Chinese program at UM has one of the three Chinese Language Flagship Centers in the nation, sponsored by the National Security Education Program.
+The Chinese program at UM has one of nine Chinese Language Flagship Centers in the nation, sponsored by the National Security Education Program.
 Academically it is among the nation’s most advanced language education program providing students with an opportunity to achieve professional-level Chinese language proficiency while pursuing their academic major of choice.
 Financially, the program provides scholarship for on-campus intensive summer courses as well as summer study abroad in China.
 When students reach certain language level, the program provides a yearlong study at the prestigious Nanjing University in China.
 It is followed by a professional internship in China to maximize student’s language proficiency, cultural awareness and professional experience.

 The UM Chinese program like the other language programs has rich resources supporting teaching and learning.
 The instructors are all professionally trained in teaching Chinese and have rich teaching experience.
 Top upper level flagship students are teacher assistants meeting freshman students weekly for conversation practice in Chinese.
 The Language Resource Center (LRC) provides online and electronic materials for the study of foreign languages.
 Electronic materials are available for all the languages in the Department of Modern Languages, including audio disks, Chinese movies CDs, and faculty made interactive listening project and PPT audio and visual previews for basic Chinese courses.
 UM course blackboard facilitates teaching and learning innovations and greatly increases language exposure to students taking language courses beyond classrooms.
 UM Chinese classrooms are multimedia equipped.
 Chinese current news, Internet media and Chinese culture directly reaches our classrooms in daily language instruction.